nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 **Note(s)**

-* The intended audience for this article is undergrad students who already have a good grasp Java, or seasoned Java developers who would like to explore an in-depth analysis of various *hash table* implementations that are using *Open Addressing*.
+* The intended audience for this article is undergrad students who already have a good grasp of Java, or seasoned Java developers who would like to explore an in-depth analysis of various *hash table* implementations that use *Open Addressing*.
 * The reader should be familiar with Java generics, collections, basic data structures, hash functions, and bitwise operations.

 # Table of contents